tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 <br/>

 ## Problems we found
-If you want you can skip right to [The Solution](#the-solution).
+You can skip right to [The Solution](#the-solution) if you want.
 I'm gonna explain everything that went wrong just as a note to myself.

 ### The Ingress Problem
 First I ran into **the Ingress problem**.
 We'll use Grafana as an example.
 I was using the following values in the Grafana chart values-custom.yaml: